 So, that’s all you need…except it’s really a pretty big investment.
 Your parakeet cage setup may cost approximately $25, but the start up gear can easily run $400.
 On top of that, you’ll need (and want) to replace the toys and perches at a pretty steady rate.

-For my final note I wanted to give an estimate on what you can expect to spend monthly on your parakeet upkeep (not including start up costs) and I think it’s probably pretty close to $40-$50 – I like to have extra toys and perches on deck so I can switch things out when I think the keets are getting bored.
+Finally, an estimate on what you can expect to spend monthly on your parakeet upkeep (not including start up costs).
+I think it’s probably pretty close to $40-$50 depending on the numbers of budgies.
+I like having extra toys and perches on deck so I can switch things out when I think the birds are getting bored.
 My husband thinks I am on the very high end of reality, and believes we spend closer to $30 average per month, with some months much less.
 Toby and Kelly think we should stop worrying about it and just keep our wallets open!